The Book In Three Or More Sentences:

 You may think that stories are about finding love or achieving success but the truth it’s different.
 All great stories are about trouble and how the main character overcomes the setbacks.

 If there isn’t trouble in the story there is no point of the book, film, article to exist.
-Even products are about trouble, because they help you resolve a specific problem.
+Even products are about

 The inciting incident inserts some sort of trouble in the life of the main hero.
 This disturbance is so notable that the whole life of the protagonist is at stake.